pnp/PnP/Samples/Core.EventReceivers/readme.md

 For more information on Remote Event Receiver debugging, see the section “Debugging Remote Events” at [http://msdn.microsoft.com/en-us/library/office/jj220047.aspx#DebugRER](http://msdn.microsoft.com/en-us/library/office/jj220047.aspx#DebugRER).

 Once the Windows Azure Service Bus connection string is configured, simply press F5 in Visual Studio.
 The web project will run in IIS Express, while the app is deployed to SharePoint.
-Add a breakpoint in the ProcessEvent method to debug the app.
+Add a break-point in the ProcessEvent method to debug the app.
 When the app is run, you must click Trust It in order to grant the necessary permissions.

 ![](http://i.imgur.com/1MfAFV9.png)

-The app begins to install, and the breakpoint will be hit.
+The app begins to install, and the break-point will be hit.

 ![](http://i.imgur.com/YQHRadM.png)